-b) that results of the studies conducted in accordance with Resolution 414 (Rev.WRC-03) showed the feasibility of using the band 5 091-5 150 MHz by the AM(R)S limited to surface application at airports and by AMS limited to AS applications on a primary basis under certain conditions;
+b) that results of the studies conducted in accordance with Resolution 414 (Rev.WRC-03) showed the feasibility of using the frequency band 5 091-5 150 MHz by the AM(R)S limited to surface application at airports on a primary basis under certain conditions;

-c) that the identification by ITU-R of technical and operational requirements for aeronautical stations operating in the band 5 091-5 150 MHz should prevent unacceptable interference to other services;
+c) that the identification by ITU-R of technical and operational requirements for aeronautical stations operating in the frequency band 5 091-5 150 MHz should prevent unacceptable interference to other services;

-d) that technical and operational characteristics should be continuously and accurately measurable and controllable, a) that the band 5 000-5 250 MHz is allocated to the aeronautical radionavigation service on a primary basis;
+d) that technical and operational characteristics should be continuously and accurately measurable and controllable, a) that the frequency band 5 000-5 250 MHz is allocated to the aeronautical radionavigation service (ARNS) on a primary basis;

-b) that the band 5030-5150 MHz is to be used for the operation of the international standard microwave landing system (MLS) for precision approach and landing; the requirements for this system shall take precedence over other uses of this band in accordance with No. 5.444 of the Radio Regulations (RR),
+b) that the frequency band 5 030-5 150 MHz is to be used for the operation of the international standard microwave landing system for precision approach and landing.
+The frequency band 5 091-5 150 MHz is also used in the FSS for feeder links for non-geostationary mobile-satellite service systems.
+The requirements of the international standard microwave landing system shall take precedence over other uses of the band 5 030-5 091 MHz in accordance with No. 5.444 of the Radio Regulations,

-1 that the technical and operational requirements for stations of AM(R)S limited to surface application at airports in the band 5 091-5 150 MHz or for stations of AMS limited to AS applications in the band 5 091-5 150 MHz given in Annexes 1 and 2 should be used by administrations as a guideline for ensuring compatibility with FSS.
+1 that the technical and operational requirements for stations of AM(R)S limited to surface application at airports in the frequency band 5 091-5 150 MHz given in Annex 1 should be used by administrations as a guideline for ensuring compatibility with the fixed satellite service (FSS).